Defining Hyperautomation and Its Relationship to Intelligent Document Processing

-It’s now defined as an “approach” to automation that encompasses numerous potential tools, including RPA, AI and LCAP.
+Hyperautomation as an “approach” to automation that encompasses numerous potential tools, including RPA, AI, and LCAP.
 But wait, there’s more!
 LCAP, it turns out, is just one category of tool that Gartner lumps under yet another umbrella term, low-code development technologies.
 Other low-code technologies include:

 - Intelligent business process management suites